 44 Pages Posted: 29 Aug 2017 Last revised: 8 Jun 2021

 Corporate directors have been utilizing a potent mechanism in dealing with shareholder activism and shareholder litigation: the right to unilaterally amend corporate bylaws.
 They have exercised this right, for instance, to impose various requirements on who can nominate a director or call a special shareholder meeting, or to designate an exclusive forum where the shareholders can bring suit.
 And, based on the theory that corporate charters and bylaws constitute a “contract” between the shareholders and the corporation, courts have blessed many of the bylaws adopted by the directors.
-This paper examines the contractarian theory by drawing a parallel between amending charters and bylaws, on the one hand, and amending contracts, on the other.
-In particular, the paper compares the right to unilaterally amend corporate bylaws with the right to unilaterally modify contract terms, and highlights how contract law imposes various limitations on the modifying party’s discretion.
-More generally, when the relationship of contracting parties is compared to that of shareholders and managers, the paper notes several important differences that could make shareholders (particularly, minority shareholders) more vulnerable to potential hold-up and counter-party opportunism.
+This paper sheds light on the contractarian theory by drawing a parallel between amending charters and bylaws, on the one hand, and amending contracts, on the other; and by comparing, in particular, the right to unilaterally amend corporate bylaws with the right to unilaterally modify contract terms.
+The paper foremost shows how contract law imposes various limitations on the modifying party’s discretion.
+Also, when the relationship of contracting parties is compared to that of shareholders and managers more generally, the paper notes several important differences that could make shareholders (particularly, minority shareholders) more vulnerable to counter-party (managerial and controlling shareholder’s) opportunism.
 For example, unlike contracting parties who have the right to terminate the contractual relationship or opt out of undesirable modifications, shareholders lack the right of termination or opt-out.
 As a possible solution, the paper considers various mechanisms, including giving the shareholders the right of optional redemption, more robust disclosure, right to vote (including the right to elect or replace directors), and subjecting bylaw amendments to more active judicial oversight.
 The Article suggests that active judicial oversight, through the vigorous application of the proper and equitable purpose test or imposition of good faith and fair dealing obligations, would be better in retaining the desired flexibility and policing directors’ and controlling shareholder’s opportunism.

 Suggested Citation: Suggested Citation